LogoLogo

 Description

 Truncate a specific datetime to the start of a given unit of duration and returns a new datetime.
-The unit of duration is defined by date_part
+The unit of duration is defined by date_part.

 Input

-object or column
+• datetime: a DATETIME object or column

 Return Data Type